lokijota/AzureServiceFabricSamples/README.md

 run *C:\Program Files\Microsoft SDKs\Service Fabric\ClusterSetup\DevClusterSetup.ps1*

-3) After this I starting having an error also described in the comments of another tutorial (https://azure.microsoft.com/en-us/documentation/articles/service-fabric-reliable-services-quick-start/) , but where no fix is proposed:
+3) The troubleshooting guide (https://github.com/Azure/azure-content/blob/master/articles/service-fabric/service-fabric-diagnostics-troubleshoot-common-scenarios.md) didn't help.

-fabric:/HelloWorldApplication/HelloWorld is not ready, 1 partitions remaining.
+4) After this I starting having an error also described in the comments of another tutorial (https://azure.microsoft.com/en-us/documentation/articles/service-fabric-reliable-services-quick-start/) , but where no fix is proposed:

-fabric:/HelloWorldApplication/HelloWorldStateful is not ready, 1 partitions remaining.
+fabric:/HelloWorldApplication/HelloWorld is not ready, 1 partitions remaining. fabric:/HelloWorldApplication/HelloWorldStateful is not ready, 1 partitions remaining.

 Checking the event viewer, I found a FileNotFoundException, and further down, a message saying that there was not enough free space on disk.
 I had 2Gb free, but turns out Service Fabric requires 8Gb free to run.
 This was the problem, and after I free'd space the project ran fine.